james-schaefer/training_journal/climbing_training_w12.md

 -------------------------------------------------------

-Monday & Thursday: Meditation and then Full Rest.
+Off days: Meditation and then Full Rest.
-Saturday & Sunday: Unknown

 -------------------------------------------------------